Top 10 Coolest Facts About Octopuses

 8 Octopuses can swim at 40 km per hour

-Upon thinking of an octopus, the first thing that comes to mind is definitely not a fast swimmer.
-The eight legs and wonky head definitely don't seem ideal for swimming conditions, but octopuses are a lot faster than we give them credit for.
-Octopuses, using an interesting swimming method of splaying out their eight legs to make a parachute shape, then pushing them back into a straight shape and getting propelled backward, can swim at 40 kilometers an hour, and occasionally even faster.
-To put it into perspective, most humans can't even swim at over 2 kilometers an hour.
-The fastest speed ever recorded was 9.66 km/h by Michael Phelps, and that's still not even a quarter of the speed that these incredible swimmers can go at.
+Using an interesting swimming method of splaying out their eight legs to make a parachute shape, then pushing them back into a straight shape to get propelled backward, octopuses can swim at 40 kilometers an hour, and occasionally even faster.
+To put it into perspective, most humans can't swim over 2 kilometers an hour.
+The fastest speed ever recorded by a human was 9.66 km/h by Michael Phelps, which is still not even a quarter of the speed that these incredible swimmers can achieve.

 9 Octopus arms have a mind of their own